wennergr/vanta-mcp-server/README.md

 - Get specific tests that validate each security control
 - Understand which automated tests monitor compliance for specific controls

+### People Management

+- Access all personnel in your Vanta account including employees, contractors, and other team members
+- View essential employee information like names, email addresses, employment status, and compliance task progress
+- Optimized responses with filtered data to reduce payload size for better performance

 ### Multi-Region Support

 - US, EU, and AUS regions with region-specific API endpoints